 "My daughter is very precious to me – I will do anything to save her.
 Ever since they told us that her liver was damaged, we have been very careful with her health.
-The last eight years, I spent everything I had on just keeping her alive till we could arrange a transplant.
-But she is so sick that there is no more time.” - Kiran, Rajnandini's father.
+The last eight years, we spent everything we've earned on keeping her alive till we could arrange a transplant.
+Now she is so sick that there is no more time left for my girl.”
+Arati, Rajnandini's mother.

-Little Rajnandini is the light of her parents' life.
-Through the years, they watched her grow with a dread in their hearts.
-Their little girl has had liver disease since birth.
+8-year-old Rajnandini has had liver disease since birth.
 Despite two surgeries, she is now in the last stage and medicines are no longer enough to keep her alive.
 Arati has come forward to donate a portion of her liver to save Rajnandini's life.
 But the poor parents cannot afford the transplant.

 Rajnandini has only known sickness all her lifeRajnandini did not stand or even sit up till she was 3-year-old.
 Even when she grew strong enough to walk, she had a lot of vomiting, indigestion and stomach and lung infections.
 Her parents have devoted so much time to taking care of her that Rajnandini's older brother sometimes feels neglected.